Chapter 0:

 “Yeah, good afternoon to you too- wait, I mean afternoon to you too.
 Because you, you know, didn’t say good.”

 She laughed.
 “I guess I didn’t, but obviously I meant it.”
-Her eyes drifted down to the camera.
-“Oh, did you shoot another film just now?,” she asked while tilting her head slightly.
+Her eyes drifted down to the camera dangling from my neck.
+“Oh, did you just finish shooting another film just now?" she asked while tilting her head slightly.

 At the mention of Luke, her mouth shifted, a sudden interest gleaming in her eyes.
 “Is that so?”

-My sixth sense for gossip took over, overpowering my clumsy attempts at small talk and replacing it with a burning desire for further probing.
+My sixth sense for gossip took over, overpowering my clumsy attempts at small talk was the burning desire for further information.

 “Yeah, I made him the main character in my rom-com.”
-I watched her face for any hint or reaction and boy did I get it.
+I watched her face for any hint or reaction and I got much more than I bartered for.

 She pursed her lips into a soft smile, bringing her hand to her cheek.
 “A rom-com, with Luke as the protagonist?
 That sounds very interesting.”